 - 1.16% Asian

-In September, UC Health welcomed federal officials Gen. Gustave F. Perna and Dr. Moncef Slaoui, chief adviser to Operation Warp Speed, to Cincinnati to tour the clinical trial facility, meet with site leadership and discuss the federal government’s unprecedented effort to develop safe and effective COVID-19 vaccines in addition to highlighting the great work being done in phase 3 clinical trials across the country.
+In September, UC Health welcomed federal officials leading Operation Warp Speed to Cincinnati, and other local community leaders, to tour the clinical trial facility, meet with site leadership and discuss the unprecedented effort to develop safe and effective COVID-19 vaccines – as well as UC and UC Health’s strong minority representation in the trial.

 "That's historic because, normally, minority groups tend to shy away from research projects because of the history, especially African Americans and research.
 So, I was happy to see UC has worked hard in reaching out to the community," said Dr. O'dell Owens with Interact for Health.